fabriciofx/fake_https_server/README.md

 # Message to be sent
 msg = "It works"
 # Create the fake HTTP server.
 By default the HTTP server will listen at
-# localhost, port 8080
+# localhost, a random free port (between 1024 and 65535)
 server = Daemon(FakeHttpServer(ContentGet(msg)))
 # Start the server
 server.start()
-# Make a http client connection to the server.
+# Make a http client connection to the server
-client = http.client.HTTPConnection("localhost", 8080)
+client = http.client.HTTPConnection("localhost", server.port())
 client.request("GET", "/")
 # Get the server response
 response = client.getresponse()